 - 1. Type file in the taskbar search box, and then select File Explorer. - 2.
 Select your hard drive designation.
 The hard drive designation is typically Local Disk (C:). - 3.
-Using the hard drive path you recorded earlier, open the folder that contains the update. - Double-click the file that has an .exe extension (for example, filename.exe).
-The BIOS installation begins. - 5.
-Complete the installation by following the on-screen instructions. - NOTE: After a message on the screen reports a successful installation, you can delete the downloaded file from your hard drive.
+Using the hard drive path you recorded earlier, open the folder that contains the update. - 4.
+Double-click the file that has an .exe extension (for example, filename.exe).

+The BIOS installation begins.

+5. Complete the installation by following the on-screen instructions.